pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## Enforce proper ordering of Components in the SupplyChain

 Components have zero or more inputs and outputs.
-The inputs of a Component must be fulfilled by another Component in the SupplyChain that precedes it.
+The inputs for a Component must be fulfilled by a preceding Component in the SupplyChain.
 If not, there will be a Component at a stage in a SupplyChain that will not run.
 Proper ordering is handled differently depending on whether you are authoring using the interactive or non-interactive method.